stac-utils/stac-fields/README.md

 The most important methods are:

-* `format(value: any, field: string, spec: object, context: object = null, parent: object = null) => string`: Applies the right formatting depending on the data type of the a single property.
+* `format(value: any, field: string, spec: object, context: object = null, parent: object = null, filter: function = null, path: array = []) => string`: Applies the right formatting depending on the data type of the a single property.
 * `label(key: string, spec: object = null)`: Formats a label according to the rules given in `spec`.
 By default uses the metadata labels from fields.json.
 * `extension(key: string) => string`: Formats an extension, similar to `label`.
 * `formatAsset(asset: object, context: object, filter: function = null, coreKey: string = '') => object`: Formats an asset.
 Also groups by extension per asset.
 * `formatLink(link: object, context: object, filter: function = null, coreKey: string = '') => object`: Formats a link.
 Also groups by extension per link.
 * `formatProvider(provider: object, context: object, filter: function = null, coreKey: string = '') => object`: Formats a provider.
 Also groups by extension per provider.
 * `formatCollection(collection: object, filter: function = null, coreKey: string = '') => object`: Formats a collection.
 Also groups by extension. *Experimental!*
-* `formatCatalog(catalog: object, filter: function = null, coreKey: string = '') => object`: Formats a collection.
+* `formatCatalog(catalog: object, filter: function = null, coreKey: string = '') => object`: Formats a catalog.
 Also groups by extension. *Experimental!*
 * `formatSummaries(collection: object, filter: function = null, coreKey: string = '') => object`: Formats the summaries in a collection.
 Also groups by extension.
+The filter only works on the top-level!
 * `formatItemProperties(item: object, filter: function = null, coreKey: string = '') => object`: Formats the properties in an Item.
 Also groups by extension.

 ### Pre-defined formatters (`Formatters`)